I Don't Care (Apocalyptica song): Music video

 Speaking on the concept of the video, Eicca Topinnen said "It's going to be a bit freaky".
 "It'll be surrealistic in many ways, maybe a little bit in the spirit of Tim Burton.
 There's acrobats, strange-looking people doing strange things.
 It's going to be shot in an old house where nobody lives; it's a big mansion.
 It's really spooky.
 Of course, the director, Lisa Mann, is the only person who really knows at the moment, but it's exciting for us.
 She really wants to bring out the people inside the band.
 It feels completely different.
 It has a really special look."

 The video shows the band playing in a decrepit house.
 The band plays in a small room with a low ceiling (Adam Gontier has to hunch over in order to stand).
 Next, the video shows members from the band and other women entering in and out of little doors.
 In the next scene, it shows the band, Gontier, and more women in a hallway standing still, dancing, walking and playing.
 Then, three women enter.
 In this dance sequence, the women dance around the three cello players, trying to seduce them, but they pay no attention.
 In a cutaway, it shows the three men playing.
 Cut back, and the three women sit in their laps.
 Then it shows the men playing the women like cellos.
 The following scene shows Gontier, rejecting a woman as she attempts to dance with him.
 In a cutaway scene continuing from the dance sequence, the women take their cellos away.
 In the last scene, it shows everybody in a room surrounding a table, eating, drinking, laughing, talking, dancing, and kissing.
 In the end, the band and Adam Gontier finished playing and a green light is shown shining behind them.

 Chart performance

-"I Don't Care" made it to No. 96 on the Billboard Hot 100 and peaked at #1 on 11.29.2008 Billboard Hot Rock Songs of the Decade chart.
+"I Don't Care" debuted at number 92 on the Billboard Hot 100.
+The song peaked at number 78 on the chart and also reached number two on the Alternative Airplay chart.
+Additionally, the song topped the Mainstream Rock chart and remained on the chart for 40 weeks.

 In other media

-The track was used in CW's series Smallville in season eight, episode 16, called "Turbulence".
+The track was used in The CW's series Smallville in season eight, episode 16, called "Turbulence".